 - Access to our members-only Resource Center, an online hub for Sites of Conscience methodology tools such as program models, publications, educational resources and evaluation guides from members around the world.

 - Access to our monthly online learning series, Conscience Matters, which brings together members, Coalition staff and special guests to probe pressing issues facing Sites of Conscience today and showcase innovative and effective strategies to help members energize their audiences and play a leading role in our global movement for memory.
+These sessions offer an opportunity for Coalition members to learn more about each other’s work and engage in cross-border, peer-to-peer learning on particularly effective programs that encourage civic engagement and action.

 - Access to our members-only Front Page Dialogue series, which offers members “rapid response” models designed to generate conversations within their communities on pressing current topics such as climate change, race and policing and the refugee crisis.